Medical

 Obviously exaggerating but the point being, it’s one thing to learn to take an H&P, and it's another to generate a differential diagnosis, but it's all about building your clinical acumen to, for lack of a better word, sense (or commonly joked as “smell”) when something is different.

-Clinical reasoning involves applying the knowledge and skills to collect, integrate, and do something with the information (such as the history, labs, or imaging) in an appropriate manner to apply interventions (e.g., medications), solve clinical problems (e.g., why is this person acutely confused?), and ultimately influence patient outcomes1.
+Clinical reasoning involves applying the knowledge and skills to collect, integrate, and do something with the information (such as the medical history, labs, or imaging tests) in an appropriate manner to apply interventions (e.g., medications), solve clinical problems (e.g., why is this person acutely confused?), and ultimately influence patient outcomes1.

-This blog will walk you through the essential strategies to transition from book knowledge to clinical reasoning skills for medical students.
+This blog will walk you through the essential strategies to transition from book knowledge to clinical reasoning skills for medical, PA, and NP students.

 Pattern Recognition This is fast, experience-based decision-making.
 For example, an elderly smoker with sudden, severe dyspnea?
 Probably a COPD exacerbation.